So What Are the Types of Service Dogs?

 Mobility assistance dogs do just that: they help those who have mobility issues and are one of the more known about service dogs next to guide dogs.
 These pups are able to assist with a variety of tasks including hitting the button for automatic doors, bringing-out-of-reach items, picking up dropped items, and more.
 But this isn't all.
 They can physically assist those who suffer from balance and strength issues but are ambulatory by being a brace for them.

 3. Guide Dogs

-These guys are probably the most recognize service dog and often the first thing people think of with the term.
+These guys are probably the most recognized service dog and often the first thing people think of with the term.
 Guide dogs help those who are legally blind or seeing impaired.
-They assist their handlers to getting them to their destination safely and around obstacles but it is up to the handler to lead the direction they are going in.
+They assist their handlers in getting them to their destination safely and around obstacles but it is up to the handler to lead the direction they are going in.

 4. Diabetic Alert Dogs

 Not as commonly known as others, diabetic alert dogs are trained to alert their handlers of low or high glucose levels before it turns dangerous and handlers are able to take the proper medication or level our their glucose.
 They are able to do this by reacting to the chemical change that is produced by blood sugar highs and lows.